Are you building a custom gaming rig and unsure whether you can SLI two different GPUs? Then here we will try to dispel your concerns.

-- Select the drop down menu under the “Select a PhysX processor” to find your dedicated PhysX card.
+- Select the drop-down menu under “Select a PhysX processor” to find your dedicated PhysX card.

 Is PhysX Still a Thing?

-As mentioned earlier, it should be noted that hardware accelerated (GPU-based) PhysX support is rarely seen on games these days.
-Modern GPUs and CPUs are well equipped to handle the PhysX related operations in games.
+As mentioned earlier, it should be noted that hardware-accelerated (GPU-based) PhysX support is rarely seen in games these days.
+Modern GPUs and CPUs are well-equipped to handle PhysX-related game operations.

 Contrary to popular belief, PhysX is not dead.
-It is in fact the integral part of most latest gaming engines like Unreal 4, Frostbite or the Unity 3D.
-Its just that the Hardware Accelerated or GPU based PhysX games are rarely made.
+It is integral to most latest gaming engines like Unreal 4, Frostbite, or Unity 3D.
+It’s just that Hardware Accelerated or GPU-based PhysX games are rarely made.

-So in short, if you have a spare NVIDIA graphics card at your disposal and since you cannot SLI it UNLESS both of your GPUs have the same chips, then dedicating it as a PhysX based card is still worth a try.
+So, in short, if you have a spare NVIDIA graphics card at your disposal and since you cannot SLI it UNLESS both of your GPUs have the same chips, dedicating it as a PhysX-based card is still worth a try.

 You can test the frame rate before and after installing a dedicated PhysX card.

 While not as lucrative as it used to be, you can use your second NVIDIA graphics card for crypt0-mining.

 Therefore, you can earn some cash in the background.

 However, this would only be viable if the rate you make money mining is higher than the electricity cost of running that second GPU.